tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ```

 ## Data wrangling
-We will create 2 tables for examination of the fuel cost for delivering waterin water trucking activies
+We will create 2 tables for examination of the fuel cost for delivering water in private water trucking activies

 The 1st table 'fuel_water_cost' will contain ki_type of 'private_trucker' or 'private_owner'.
 4 variables needed for calculation of fuel cost (TRY) per a litre of water are extracted from the cleaned data.
 A new column 'fuel_delivery_per_trip_TRY' is added add a result of fuel cost per trip (TRY).